 - Dried out seals cracking causing leaks despite silicone application—replace seals if damaged beyond repair.

-- Squeaky doors continuing after several applications—check hinge pins are intact/not bent before lubing again.
+- Squeaky doors continuing after several applications—check hinge pins are intact or not bent before lubing again.

 For stubborn sticking problems:

-- Tighten screws holding hinges/drawers securely so parts align properly reducing undue friction points.
+- Tighten screws holding hinges or drawers securely so parts align properly and reduce friction points.

-- Use penetrating sprays like WD -40 first then switch over to heavier lubricants once loosened up .
+- Use penetrating sprays like WD-40 first, then switch over to heavier lubricants once the stuck part is moving again.

-- Remove old grease/oil residues completely using mild detergent before fresh application .
+- Remove old grease or oil residues completely using mild detergent before fresh application.

-- Test small hidden area first when trying new household lubricant ensuring no staining/damage occurs .
+- Test a small hidden area first when trying a new household lubricant to ensure no staining or damage occurs.

 These steps ensure your DIY lubrication efforts last longer delivering consistent smooth operation without repeated hassles down the road.